 Hi Brian,

 I think so too.
 After all, your child’s wedding day will be captured forever in a gorgeous family photo that often hangs on the wall for years and then is passed down through the generations, so you want to look as fabulous as you can be!
-It’s a important day in your life as well as theirs.
+It’s a critical day in your life as well as theirs.
 Enjoy.

 Wow, I love the dress.